 The EQF encompasses all levels and all types of learning and centres on eight reference levels, known as EQF levels, that describe what a learner knows, understands and is able to do (learning outcomes descriptors).
 The EQF does not describe specific qualifications, however, relying instead on the levelling of qualifications and awards against existing National Qualifications Systems and Frameworks (NQFs).

 The EQF shares common transparency goals with ECVET, with each of these instruments making use of learning outcomes (see section on Learning Outcomes).
 In ECVET, learning outcomes are used as a basis for credit transfer and accumulation.
-ECVET does not, however, provide a template or taxonomy for the development of learning outcomes descriptions, relying instead on existing models already in use at national, regional or systems level (for example, as a part of existing NQFs).
+ECVET does not, however, provide a template or taxonomy for the development of learning outcomes, relying instead on models already in use at national, regional or systems level (for example, as a part of existing NQFs).

 What is essential for ECVET is ensuring that learning outcomes are clearly identified and described to enable the mutual understanding of qualifications and judgments on: